-Despite their association with hot, dry climates, solar panels actually work better in the cold than in the heat, according to Third Sun Solar.
+Despite their association with hot, dry climates, solar panels actually work better in the cold than in the heat.

 This is especially helpful as it can somewhat mitigate the loss in production of energy that comes with fewer daylight hours and cloudy skies.
-Not to mention, solar panels can catch light that is reflected off the snow, which can further increase the amount of light received in a day.
+In addition, solar panels can catch light that is reflected off the snow, which can further increase the amount of light received in a day.

 Does snow affect solar panels?

 Falling snow will have minimal effect on a solar panel.
-However, collecting snow on solar panels can make it less effective.
+However, snow that collects on solar panels can make it less effective.

-According to Energy.gov, a small dusting of snow shouldn’t impact your panel's performance.
-A thick blanket of snow can be a different story, however.
+According to Energy.gov, a small dusting of snow shouldn’t impact your panel’s performance, but a thick blanket of snow is a different story.

-If you aren’t sure how to clear snow from solar panels, here’s a few ways to get them cleared without damaging the panels.
+In addition, it’s simple to reactivate buried solar panels just by cleaning them.
+If you aren’t sure how to clear snow from solar panels, here are a few ways to get them cleared without damaging the panels.

-- The first method is the easiest: Do nothing.
-Most solar panels are already facing the sun, and as long as the snow isn’t so stacked that it threatens the support structure holding the panel, the snow should melt within a day or two.
+- The easy way: Do nothing.
+Most solar panels are already facing the sun.
+As long as the snow isn’t piled so high that it threatens the support structure holding the panel, it should melt within a day or two.

 - Keep your solar panel tilted to at least 35 degrees if possible.
 This will help keep snow from collecting since it will typically slide off at that angle.

-- If all else fails, use a roof rake with a soft rubber end to push snow off your panels.
+- Use a roof rake with a soft rubber end to push snow off your panels.
 Check with your solar panel provider before using tools to clear your device.
 Be safe when clearing your solar panel, as snow can make for hazardous working conditions.